Microwave radiometry of a quantum-critical, hybrid Josephson array: Thermometry of the superconductor-insulator transition

 A more detailed understanding of excess noise at the superconductor-insulator transition can be obtained by studying the system's evolution with gate voltage at fixed cryostat temperature.
-Measured device resistance increases with decreasing gate voltage (Fig.~\ref{fig:fig2}a).
-At lower temperatures, the increase in resistance becomes more dramatic, with isothermal resistance curves crossing at a resistance separatrix of approximately $60~\mathrm{k \Omega}$, corresponding to a critical sheet resistance of $24~\mathrm{k \Omega}$.
-For comparison, the (2+1)D XY model has a critical sheet resistance of $22.6~\mathrm{k \Omega}$ in the clean limit \cite{cha_universal_1991}, and a smaller value of $12.9~\mathrm{k \Omega}$ in the disordered case \cite{swanson_dynamical_2014}.
-Experimentally, critical points in other anomalous metallic systems have been reported at or near $h/4e^2 = 6.5~\mathrm{k \Omega}$ \cite{boettcher_superconducting_2018,haviland_onset_1989}.
+Measured device resistance increases with decreasing gate voltage (\reffig[a]{fig:fig2}).
+At lower temperatures, the increase in resistance becomes more abrupt, with isothermal resistance curves crossing at a resistance separatrix of approximately $60~\mathrm{k \Omega}$, corresponding to a critical sheet resistance of $24~\mathrm{k \Omega}$.
+For comparison, the (2+1)D $XY$ model has a critical sheet resistance of $22.6~\mathrm{k \Omega}$ in the clean limit~\cite{cha_universal_1991}, and a smaller value of $12.9~\mathrm{k \Omega}$ in the disordered case~\cite{swanson_dynamical_2014}.
+Experimentally, critical points in other anomalous metallic systems have been reported at or near $h/4e^2 = 6.5~\mathrm{k \Omega}$~\cite{boettcher_superconducting_2018,haviland_onset_1989}.

-For elevated cryostat temperature, negligible excess noise is observed at all gate voltages, a signature expected for a system in equilibrium (Fig.~\ref{fig:fig2}b).
+For elevated cryostat temperature, negligible excess noise is observed at all gate voltages, a signature expected for a system in equilibrium (\reffig[b]{fig:fig2}).
 However, at base temperature significant excess noise is observed, peaked slightly on the superconducting side of the SIT.
-Elevated radiation levels are observed throughout the anomalous metallic regime identified in Fig.~\ref{fig:fig1}b.
-These observations are compatible with the temperature-dependent noise study in Fig.~\ref{fig:fig1}b, and together indicate at the very least a broad region of non-equilibrium behavior surrounding the superconductor-insulator transition.
-Additionally, a solitary, sharp spike in excess noise is observed at $-8.16~\mathrm{V}$, well within the ostensibly superconducting region.
+Elevated radiation levels are observed throughout the anomalous metallic regime identified in \reffig[b]{fig:fig1}.
+These observations are compatible with the temperature-dependent noise study in \reffig[c]{fig:fig1}, and together indicate a broad region of non-equilibrium behavior surrounding the superconductor-insulator transition.
+A sharp, solitary spike in excess noise is observed at $-8.16~\mathrm{V}$, well within the ostensibly superconducting region, possibly due to a collective plasma mode of the Josephson array.